President Trump Impeached By The House In Historic Rebuke

 Calls to impeach Trump began not long into his presidency.

-Pelosi resisted her most anti-Trump members' desire to impeach, uneasy about the problems that might cause in the 2020 election for members in districts that previously had supported Trump.
+But Pelosi resisted her most anti-Trump members' desire to impeach, uneasy about the problems that might cause in the 2020 election for members in districts that previously had supported Trump.

 Revelations about the Ukraine affair, however, convinced so many Democrats that Pelosi, too, got on board, and the chamber voted on Oct.
 31 to formally authorize an inquiry.

-Trump and his supporters say Democrats despair so badly about their slate of 2020 presidential candidates that they want to nullify the election before it happens by impeaching and attempting to remove the president.
+Trump and his supporters say Democrats despair so badly about their slate of 2020 presidential candidates that they want to nullify the election before it happens by impeaching and attempting to remove Trump.

-"You view democracy as your enemy!"
-Trump wrote to the speaker in an extraordinary six-page letter unveiled on Tuesday.
+The president told supporters at a rally in Michigan on Wednesday night that his opponents were ignoring all his success in order to try to hound him from office.

+"It doesn't really feel like we're being impeached," Trump said.
+"The country is doing better than ever before.
+We did nothing wrong.
+We did nothing wrong.
+And we have tremendous support in the Republican Party like we've never had before."

-The president's supporters reiterated on Wednesday that they not only believed there was no wrongdoing but the process itself was illegitimate.
+Over the course of around eight hours of debate on Wednesday, the president's supporters also reiterated that they not only believed there was no wrongdoing but the process itself was illegitimate.

 "This impeachment is a total joke and a total sham," said Rep. Debbie Lesko, R-Ariz.